fahimai001/Online_Courses_Analysis_PowerBI/readme.md

 * Shows the number of courses available across different languages and sub-categories.
 * English has the highest course count.
 * Sub-categories such as Programming, Data Science, and Business have a high number of courses.

+4. Demanding Skills

+* A word cloud visualization highlights the most in-demand skills such as Machine Learning, Data Science, Programming, Communication, and Project Management.

+5. Most Prominent Languages

+* A pie chart showcases the distribution of courses by language.
+* English is the most dominant language, covering 87.33% of courses.

+6. Viewership by Subtitle Count

+* The average number of viewers increases with the number of subtitles available.
+* Courses with 26 subtitle languages have the highest viewership (~85K viewers).